70X/70X/README.md

 🚀 Superpowers: Making things fast, modular, and reliable - because good code should feel like wizardry, not a crime scene! \
 🤖 Next Quest: Exploring AI & LLMs - because if robots are going to take over, I at least want them to have good manners! \
-📍 Based in Italy but always working in the cloud ☁️.
-A social butterfly at heart, but remote work lets me organize my chaos without anyone judging my coffee breaks! \
+🏆 Believer in strong teams, taking ownership, and tackling challenges like they're the last piece of pizza at a party. \
-🏆 Believer in strong teams, taking ownership, and tackling challenges like they're the last piece of pizza at a party.
+📍 Based in Italy but always working in the cloud.
+A social butterfly at heart, but remote work lets me organize my chaos without anyone judging my coffee breaks!

 Sharing is caring so...
 Let's build something awesome together! 🚀